PHIL 3620 - South Asian Philosophy and Religion

 PHIL 3630 - Jainism

 3 hours.
-An examination of one of the world's oldest religious and philosophical traditions from its origins in the 6th century BCE to its influence on contemporary figures, including Mahatma Gandhi, Dr. Martin Luther King Jr., Nelson Mandela, and the Dalai Lama.
+An examination of one of the world's oldest religious and philosophical traditions from the 6th century BCE to its influence on contemporary figures, including Mahatma Gandhi, Dr. Martin Luther King Jr., Nelson Mandela, and the Dalai Lama.
 Topics include pacifism and non-violence, self-control, non-materialism, compassion, meditation, and the relationship of the self to divine consciousness.

 PHIL 3635 - Bollywood